-U.S. announces nearly $508 million in additional humanitarian assistance
+U.S. announces more than $364 million dollars in additional humanitarian assistance for the Syria response

 Syrian refugees collect water at the Zaatari refugee camp in the Jordanian city of Mafraq, near the border with Syria.
 Photo: AFP/Khalil Mazraawi

 A Syrian refugee walks with a water container in Kilis, Turkey at the border with Syria.
 Photo: AFP/Adem Altan